-This seminar supposed to be a contemporary introduction to modern type theory that is suitable for mathematicians needs, in the sense that this theory forms a foundation of mathematics and the language for theorems formulation and their proofs.
+This seminar is supposed to be a contemporary introduction to modern type theory that is suitable for mathematicians needs, in the sense that this theory forms a foundation of mathematics and the language for theorems formulation and their proofs.

 The HoTT Book